 If you’ve read my other article on whether guitars and pianos are in the same key, you’ll be familiar with what I just mentioned above, the fact that both instruments aren’t necessarily in one key or another.

 What key signature and scale you’re playing on the guitar depends mostly on the notes you choose to play, rather than some quality of the instrument in itself.

 With all that said, the guitar can be tuned in a variety of different ways in comparison to the piano.
 Admittedly, the piano can be tuned in different ways as well, however, it’s almost always tuned the same way every single time.

 As I just mentioned, each guitar string can be tuned to a different pitch, to the point where it’s actually possible to tune each string to fit into an entirely new chord, scale, or key signature.
 I would argue that this is one of the major advantages guitarists have over a piano player.

 For example, it’s not uncommon for acoustic guitarists to tune their guitar into what’s called “DADGAD,” which sounds like the way it’s spelled “Dad-Gad.”

 This is a Dsus4 chord, so whenever you strum all of the strings together, it’ll produce a Dsus4 chord without ever fretting any notes.

 D, F, E, A, C, D

-In effect, it’s possible to produce very unique compositions that would be impossible on any other instrument, for example, tuning the guitar in such a way where each string is a part of a particular chord, like a Dmin9 chord.
+In effect, it’s possible to produce very unique compositions that would be impossible on any other instrument, for example, by tuning the guitar in such a way that each string is part of a particular chord, like a Dmin9 chord.

 From here, you can play alternate versions of the chord all over the guitar neck, in a way that isn’t normally possible in standard tuning.